Variav: The Sacrifice of Parsi Women at Variav

 As the troops gathered outside the village, the brave village women of Variav decided that they could not give up their homes and fields without a fight.
 One of the women had a plan.
 She quickly gathered all the women and persuaded them to put on the clothes and armour of their men folk.
 They hid their long hair under the metal helmets of the men.
 When the king's troops attacked Variav they were surprised to find a large army of men facing them across the fields.
 The battle was long and fierce, the women had just started chasing the Ratanpur troops from their land when a sudden blow to a woman's helmet dislodged it and the woman's long hair was revealed.
 The fleeing soldiers saw that it was women they were fighting, and the cry went up that women would not defeat them.
 The soldiers turned back and fought fiercely.
 The women were tired now and had lost hope of victory.
 They decided that they would never surrender to injustice and raced across the fields to the Tapti river.
 They flung themselves into the river and drowned, preferring death to dishonour.

 The ghambar over, the men returned at night from Tena.
-The Raja of Ratanpur's army awaited the men's return from the feast and massacred them.
-The soldiers did not even spare the children of the village and by the next morning the prosperous settlement of Variav had been completely destroyed.
+The Raja of Ratanpur's army awaited the men's return from the feast & the men fought back and defeated them out avenging the women.
+The soldiers did not even spare the children of the village.

 Till today the courage of the Variav women is remembered in special prayers held in their memory at the Fire Temples of Navsari.